 Another part of the Port Gibson part of the trail.
 These concrete pilings afford a crossing.
 Just past that bit of the sandbar is six foot gap to get to the far bank.
 I made but the boy managed to get his foot profoundly wet trying to jump it.
 Once at the top of the bank he discovered we could have walked along the sand bar and walked up the bank some thirty feet further down stream.
 Oh well.
-It was way more fun jumping the stream.
+It was way more fun jumping the stream.:laugh:

 The track from the doe that crossed our trail further in.
 I heard her as she jumped a deadfall to my right.
 Saw her and got the boys attention on her as she crossed the path some twenty feet in front of us and took a fifteen foot embankment in a couple bounds.
 As she went over the ridge, tail flying high she glanced back at us as if to say, "Have fun boys, you won't see me again."